markfullmer/gendered_text/README.md

 Given a text with properly parameterized gender placeholders, this library will generate an alternate version of the text based on user preference of gender.
 Gabriel García Márquez' first sentence,

-> "Many years later, as he faced the firing squad, Colonel Aureliano Buendía was
+> Many years later, as he faced the firing squad, Colonel Aureliano Buendía was
-> to remember that distant afternoon when his father took him to discover ice."
+> to remember that distant afternoon when his father took him to discover ice.

 would become

-> "Many years later, as she faced the firing squad, Colonel Aureliana Buendía was
+> Many years later, as she faced the firing squad, Colonel Aureliana Buendía was
-> to remember that distant afternoon when her father took her to discover ice."
+> to remember that distant afternoon when her father took her to discover ice.

 ## Basic Usage
 Text must have personae gender indicators entered as placeholder text, as well